2000 NBA All-Star Game

 The 2000 NBA All-Star Game was an exhibition basketball game which was played on February 13, 2000, at The Arena in Oakland in Oakland, California, home of the Golden State Warriors.
 This game was the 49th edition of the North American National Basketball Association (NBA) All-Star Game and was played during the 1999–2000 NBA season.
-The 1998–99 edition was canceled due to the NBA lockout.
+The 1998–99 game was canceled due to the NBA lockout.

 The Western Conference won the game with the score of 137–126 while Shaquille O'Neal and Tim Duncan were both named MVP of the game.
 O'Neal took the All Star MVP trophy saying to Duncan, "you already have one of those rings" (referring to the championship ring Duncan received due to his membership on the 1998–99 San Antonio Spurs team with David Robinson and Gregg Popovich), "so I'm taking the trophy."
 Allen Iverson was the leading scorer of the game with 26 points.

 All-Star Game

 Coaches

 The coach for the Western Conference team was Los Angeles Lakers head coach Phil Jackson.
 The Lakers had a 37–11 record on February 13.
 The coach for the Eastern Conference team was New York Knicks head coach Jeff Van Gundy.
-The Knicks had a 29-18 record on February 13.
+The Knicks had a 29–18 record on February 13.